As of September 2015, the Menzel options include the following:

 3cM: A common variation of the Menzel Options is to use adjustment 3c instead of 3b:

-As of January 15th, 2018, the results of all PBEM games using the Menzel options are as follows:
+As of May 15th, 2018, the results of all PBEM games using the Menzel options (except Mr) are as follows:

 |Bid||USN Wins||IJN Wins|